466th Air Expeditionary Group: Expeditionary operations

 The group was converted to provisional status as the 466th Air Expeditionary Group in 2009.
 In May 2009, the group was activated as the mission being performed by the 466th Air Expeditionary Squadron was expanding.
 The 466th Squadron was assigned to the group and three additional squadrons were activated to support the growing number of airmen supporting Provincial Reconstruction Teams, embedded training teams and brigade support teams.
 Each of the four squadrons was responsible for airmen within one of the International Security Assistance Force’s regional commands.
 The 466th Squadron at Kandahar Airfield served Train Advise Assist Command - South and Train Advise Assist Command - West, the 766th Squadron covered Train Advise Assist Command - East, the 866th Train Advise Assist Command - Capital, while the 966th was responsible for Train Advise Assist Command - North.

 In 2011, as operations in Afghanistan diminished, the group's 766th Air Expeditionary Squadron, which had been responsible for airmen in Train Advise Assist Command – East, was inactivated and the 966th Squadron added this responsibility to its existing oversight in Train Advise Assist Command – North.

+The 466th AEG was composed of airmen from more than 56 Air Force Specialty Codes including security forces, explosive ordnance disposal, civil engineering, contracting, communications, medical, intelligence, legal and logistics support.